numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 * Returning the casting safety is central to NEP 42 for casting and allows the unmodified use of ``ArrayMethod`` there.
-* There may be future desire to implement fast but unsafe implementations.
+* There may be a future desire to implement fast but unsafe implementations.
   For example for ``int64 + int64 -> int32`` which is unsafe from a casting
   perspective.
 Currently, this would use ``int64 + int64 -> int64`` and then
-  cast to ``int32``, an implementation that skips the cast would have to signal that it effectively includes a "same-kind" cast and is not considered "safe".
+  cast to ``int32``.
+An implementation that skips the cast would have to signal that it effectively includes the "same-kind" cast and is thus not considered "safe".

 ``get_loop`` method
 -------------------

-Currently, NumPy ufuncs typically only provide a single strided loop, so that the ``get_loop`` method may seem unnecessary, at least initially.
+Currently, NumPy ufuncs typically only provide a single strided loop, so that the ``get_loop`` method may seem unnecessary.
 For this reason we plan for ``get_loop`` to be a private function initially.

 However, ``get_loop`` is required for casting where specialized loops are used even beyond strided and contiguous loops.
-The ``get_loop`` function must thus be a full replacement for the internal ``PyArray_GetDTypeTransferFunction``.
+Thus, the ``get_loop`` function must thus be a full replacement for the internal ``PyArray_GetDTypeTransferFunction``.

-In the future, ``get_loop`` may be made public or a new ``setup`` function be exposed to allow more control over setting up.
+In the future, ``get_loop`` may be made public or a new ``setup`` function be exposed to allow more control, for example to allow allocating working memory.
-Further, we could expand ``get_loop`` and allow the ``ArrayMethod`` implementer to take full control, including the outer iteration.
+Further, we could expand ``get_loop`` and allow the ``ArrayMethod`` implementer to also control the outer iteration and not only the 1-D inner-loop.

 Extending the inner-loop signature